sprblm/The-Design-We-Open/making-your-design-oss-contributions.md

 Your work and insight can now be used to improve many OSS tools and help OSS projects become ready for design contributions.

+## How to make a contribution

+A contribution doesn't have to be BIG to be a very good contribution - comments, discussion, ideas and sketches can be awesome contributions too - don't be hard on yourself if you have a short or simple contribution as your first contribution or future contributions.
+The important thing is that you are involved and helping improve the OSS :).

+For this workshop we are recommending:
+1. Spend time understanding the OSS tool you work on as a group
+2. Understand user needs from the [User Research we've made available]()
+3.

 ## Here the suggested issues/tasks to contribute to as part of the COSCUP Workshop: